Persian New Year – Nowruz Ceremony and Haft-Seen

 The spring festival of Iranian origin was recognized by UN General Assembly as the “international day of Nowruz” in 2010.
 Indeed, Nowruz was officially registered on the UNESCO List of Intangible Cultural Heritage of Humanity.

 There are some beautiful customs that have been done for centuries ago.
 During the Persian new year ceremony (from the first to the 13th day of spring) Iranian people pay house visits to one another.
 Typically, the youngers visit the elders first, and the elders return their visit later, to tie their relationships stronger.

 Prior to the new year, the Iranian people usually do a significant amount of Spring Cleaning to get rid of last year’s dirt and germs to prepare for Nowruz and a good year. this custom is a symbol of renewing everything in the new year even for old thoughts and spiritual values.

 HaftSeen custom is an old tradition tied with Nowruz and new year in Iran.
 Family members usually gather around the Haft Seen on the first day of Nowruz and await the exact moment of the arrival of the spring.

 Haft Seen (seven elements start with “s” sound) is decorated with some items that represent the new season.
 Each item is a symbol of a wish for the new year.
 The items include Quran, the Holy Book; Hafez’s Divan (Poem book of Hafiz); a mirror; swimming goldfish; decorated eggs; Seeb (apple; representing beauty); Seer (garlic; representing good health); Serkeh (vinegar, representing patient); Sonbol (hyacinth; representing spring); Samanu (sweet pudding; representing fertility); Sabzeh (sprouts; representing rebirth); and Sekeh (coins; representing prosperity and wealth).

 Samanu (sweet pudding)

 Samanu is a very delicious Iranian food witch is traditionally cooked for the new year.
-It’s a difficult preparing food made with ground wheat germ and is a very healthy meal contains many vitamins and a high portion of energy.
+It’s difficult preparing food made with ground wheat germ and is a very healthy meal that contains many vitamins and a high portion of energy.
 In fact, it is served as an Iranian dessert.

 Usually, Haft-seen is decorated with water-mouthing traditional Iranian confections and candies such as “lowz” (almond sweetie), “Sowhan” (honey candy), and traditional pea cookies.